maarten-pennings/WordClock/README.md

  - [11.
 Model 4](#11-Model-4) - Assembling the electronics and 3D printed case
  - [12.
 Model 5](#12-Model-5) - Adding the time keeping software

+Notes
+ - There are several [Arduino sketches](sketches) used during development.
+ - There are some [Python scripts](scripts) used during development.

 ## 1. Introduction